 Get drunk, if you drink.
 Get laid, if you lay.

-Don't let the many clueless, careless, and downright destructive people that attend your school (any school)
+And don't let the many clueless, careless, and downright destructive people that attend your school

 ruin your enjoyment of the experience.